A short investigation into the collaboration process and conviviality during a global pandemic.

 Photo documentation of 'postal musings' which were recieved during the project

-Something that became prevelant in the projects I have undergone so far is the attempts to represent forms of sharing experiences in a time when the very notion is being challenged.
+Something that became prevalent in the projects I have undergone so far is the attempts to represent forms of sharing experiences in a time when the very notion is being challenged.

 We then asked people to share their musings through social media as to help further connect people and share the objects they received with the QUILT team.

 This introduction of social media into our project highlighted how important it is during this time.
-It bolsered this idea of 'travelling', becoming nomads through the post and virtual realms 'to be with eachother' as much as we could be.
+It bolstered this idea of 'travelling', becoming nomads through the post and virtual realms 'to be with each other' as much as we could be.

 I found this project to be a perfect exploration of the 'conviviality' of the everyday interaction.
-By encouraging collaborators to send their everyday in the post, giving a wonderful meaning to the mundane, it formed a positive mimicy for what is lost in our usual friendly everyday interactions.
+By encouraging collaborators to send their every day in the post, giving a wonderful meaning to the mundane, it formed a positive mimicry for what is lost in our usual friendly everyday interactions.